ICGC-TCGA-PanCancer/pancancer.info.content/README.md

-If your environment doesn't have enough ram to give 8gigs to elasticsearch, you can try the following to work with a smaller elasticsearch heap:
+If your environment doesn't have enough ram to give 8 gigs to elasticsearch, you can try the following to work with a smaller elasticsearch heap:

 $ sudo sed "s/ES_HEAP_SIZE=8g/#ES_HEAP_SIZE=8g/" -i /etc/init.d/elasticsearch && sudo service elasticsearch restart